flemay/3musketeers/content/docs/contributing.md

 ## Feedback

 Feedback is greatly appreciated.
-Do you have workflows that the tool supports well, or doesn't support at all?
-Do any of the commands have surprising effects, output, or results?
+Is there anything from the documentation that is not clear or missing?
+Is there anything you want to see?
+What would make the documentation better?
 Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened.

 ## Contributing code